DeepX-inc/machina/README.md

 # machina

-machina is a library for real-world Deep Reinforcement Learning and which is built on top of PyTorch.
+machina is a library for real-world Deep Reinforcement Learning which is built on top of PyTorch.

 ## Features
 + Composability
-  The sampling phase and learning phase are independent.
-They interact with each other only via the Policy and Trajectory.
+  The sampling phase and learning phase are completely independent.
+They interact with each other only via policy and trajectories sampled.

-Using the principle of composability, we can easily implement following configurations which are difficult in other RL libraries.
+Using the principle of composability, we can easily implement following configurations which are otherwise difficult in other RL libraries.
-1. An agent learns in mixed environment (e.g. simulated environment and real world environment, some meta learning settings).
+1. An agent which learns in a mixed environment (e.g. simulated environment and real world environment, some meta learning settings).
-2. An agent learns by multiple algorithms rather than a single algorithm (e.g. Q-Prop is combination of TRPO and DDPG).
+2. An agent which learns by multiple algorithms rather than just a single one (e.g. Q-Prop is combination of TRPO and DDPG).
 3. Hyperparameters for an algorithm are changing dynamically (e.g. Meta Learning).

 ### 1 Meta Reinforcement Learning example
-We usually define meta learning as a fast adaptation method for tasks which is sampled from task-space.
+We usually define meta learning as a fast adaptation method for tasks which are sampled from a task-space.
-In meta RL, task is defined as MDP.
+In meta RL, a task is defined as a MDP.
-RL agent have to adapt new MDP quickly.
+RL agents have to adapt to a new MDP as fast as possible.
-We have to sample episodes from different environments to learn a meta agent.
+We have to sample episodes from different environments to train our meta agent.
-We can implement this easily like below with machina.
+We can easily implement this like below with machina.

 ```python:run_mixed_env.py
 env1 = GymEnv('HumanoidBulletEnv-v0')